jkmackie/means_and_outliers/README.md

 **Build intuition for harmonic, geometric, and arithmetic means.**
 ***

-We commonly summarize lot of numbers with one number.
-This number is often an average.
+We commonly summarize many numbers with a single number.
+The number is often an average.
 But, there are different averages.
 We will focus on the arithmetic mean, geometric mean, and harmonic mean.
 Each has a different sensitivity to outliers.
 And each has use cases.

 The **arithmetic mean** is the "average" the general public is familiar with.
 We have two numbers, 40 and 60: